 UT Conferences provides web registration for all CEPD activities for a nominal fee that is charged back to the conference.
 In addition to advance registration, allowances are always made for on-site registration the day of the event, if space allows.

 Course fees for certain individuals may be waived at the discretion of the Course Director and will be restricted to speakers and department chairs.
-Although full-time faculty, residents, and students receive a reduced or waived registration fee for CEPD sponsored or joint-sponsored CME activities, they must register in advance.
+Although full-time faculty, residents, and students receive a reduced or waived registration fee for CEPD provided or joint-provided CME activities, they must register in advance.